Very Simple Responsive Image Gallery (Pure HTML CSS)

 Next, this section deals with the individual images.

-• (C1) The dimensions of the images.
-Leave width: 100% be, and adjust height as you see fit.
-Remove height to let the browser resize images automatically.
+• (C1) The dimensions of the images, adjust the height as you see fit; Remove height to let the browser resize images automatically.

 • (C2) The border and background color of the “photo frame”.